hamaluik/blog.hamaluik.ca/data/Post/2016-10-12-getting-started-with-haxe-macros.md

 ---
 title: Getting Started With Haxe Macros
 slug: getting-started-with-haxe-macros
 summary: "Like has been said many times before, Haxe macros are incredibly powerful.
 They don't always have the best documentation however, and I find a lot of people forgo their use entirely (instead doing things such as created nodejs scripts to copy files around for building).
 Hopefully I can help shed some light on how to build your own macros for those who are new to the language, or macros in general.
-I'll cover three macros I use on a regular basis, one each of the three types listed in the manual: an initialization macro for copying files to the build folder; a build macro for providing easy auto-completion of asset filenames (a la HaxeFlixel's AssetPaths); and an expression macro for grabbing and formatting the build version."
+I'll cover three macros I use on a regular basis, one each of the three types listed in the manual: an initialization macro for copying files to the build folder; a build macro for providing easy auto-completion of asset filenames (a la HaxeFlixel's AssetPaths); and an expression macro for grabbing the build date as a Date object."
 author: kenton
 category: programming
 tags: Haxe, Haxe Macros
-published: 2016-09-18
+published: 2016-10-12
 ---

 Like has been said many times before, [Haxe](http://haxe.org/) macros are incredibly powerful.
 They don't always have the best documentation however, and I find a lot of people forgo their use entirely (instead doing things such as created [nodejs](https://nodejs.org/) scripts to copy files around for building).
 Hopefully I can help shed some light on how to build your own macros for those who are new to the language, or macros in general.
 I'll cover three macros I use on a regular basis, one each of the three types listed in the [manual](https://haxe.org/manual/macro.html):

 1. An [**initialization macro**](#initmacros) for copying files to the build folder
 2. A [**build macro**](#buildmacros) for providing easy auto-completion of asset filenames (a la [HaxeFlixel](http://haxeflixel.com/)'s `AssetPaths`)
-3. An [**expression macro**](#exprmacros) for grabbing and formatting the build version.
+3. An [**expression macro**](#exprmacros) for grabbing the build date as a `Date` object.

 Before I dive into the macros, it may help to define exactly what Haxe macros are&mdash;basically, Haxe macros are just Haxe code that gets run at compile time, rather than run time.
 Because the code is executed during your project's compilation phase, macros thus have the ability to transform the code that is getting compiled (generally by modifying the abstract syntax tree).
 Macros allow you to create, programmatically, anything that you could create manually in normal Haxe source code files.
 For example, if you are really ambitious, you could create macros to create entire classes based off of a `.json` (or whatever other format floats your boat) description file.
 Or, you can automatically inject function calls into your code to create a [rudimentary profiler](https://hamaluik.com/posts/creating-a-code-profiler-in-haxe-using-macros/), or even implement [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming).
 Or you can just use them to translate some definition variables into a string that gets used without runtime overhead.
 Haxe macros are similar-_ish_ to [C/C++ Macros](https://msdn.microsoft.com/en-us/library/503x3e3s.aspx), just _orders of magnitude_ more powerful.

 ## <a name="initmacros"></a>Initialization Macros

-Initialization macros are just functions that you call in your `.hxml` file by using the `--macro` [parameter](https://haxe.org/manual/compiler-usage-flags.html).
+Initialization macros are just functions that you call in your `.hxml` file by using the `--macro` [parameter](https://haxe.org/manual/compiler-usage-flags.html) (note that this means you can easily include them in libraries using [extraParams.hxml](https://haxe.org/manual/haxelib-extraParams.html)!).
 In order to better explain these macros to you, I will go through creating the macro that I often use to copy files from one directory to another.
 This is very useful for things such as games, where you want to copy the production-ready versions of assets from a "source" directory, into your binary directory so that when you run the game, it has access to those assets.

 I like to keep my projects organized in namespaces describing groups of functionality, so I usually end up with a `macros` package.
 For this example, let's create the `macros` package: